pbezant/LoRa-DMX/docs/project.md

 ## Database Schema Overview

 *   **N/A:** This project is an embedded system and does not directly involve a traditional database.
 Configuration (like DMX fixture addresses) is managed by the incoming JSON commands.
 LoRaWAN credentials (joinEUI, devEUI, appKey) are hardcoded or configured at deployment.

+### Configurable Number of DMX Lights

+- The number of DMX lights controlled by the device is now configurable at runtime.
+- Default is 25 lights (max supported in a single downlink).
+- To change, send a config downlink: `{ "config": { "numLights": N } }` (N = 1–25).
+- The device will update its fixture configuration and confirm via serial and LED.